rwejoye/8weeksql/README.md

 ## Visuals

 Each challenge folder includes an image for visual appeal.
-> 📷 All images are sourced from [Unsplash](https://unsplash.com/).
+> 📷 All images are sourced from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).
 Full credit goes to the original photographers.

 ---